sous-chefs/windows_print/README.md

 Provides the service which receives scanned documents from network scanners and routes them to the correct destinations.
 It also includes the Scan Management snap-in, which you can use to manage network scanners and configure scan processes.

-This feature is only available for server 2012r2 and server 2016.
+This feature is only available for server 2012r2 and server 2016 and domain membership is required.

 ```json
 {